auto-complete/auto-complete/doc/manual.md

 ```
 Successfully installed!

-Add the following code to your .emacs:
+Add the following code to your .emacs.d/init.el:

 (add-to-list 'load-path "~/.emacs.d")    ; This may not be appeared if you have already added.
 (require 'auto-complete-config)